 – Aesthetic themes that generate cross-linkable meaning

 This metadata is not for cataloging.
 It is part of the composition logic.
-It links works into a living symbolic network — one that the AI outputs feed, and which in turn shapes how the system is tuned for future outputs.
+It links works into a living symbolic network — one that the AI outputs feed, and which in turn shapes.

 Conclusion: Systems That Feel Back